-- Original Equipment Manufacturer deal with Canadian group Dectro - Partnership agreement with franchise network Radical Epil - Major distribution contracts signed in the second half of 2011 - Export sales to high potential markets - Cavifast commercial launch
+- Original Equipment Manufacturer deal with Canadian group - Partnership agreement with franchise network - Major distribution contracts signed in the second half of 2011 - Export sales to high potential markets - Cavifast commercial launch

-Original Equipment Manufacturer deal with Canadian group Dectro
+Original Equipment Manufacturer deal with leading Canadian group

-Dectro is a respected Canadian company specialised in cosmetics and in aesthetic devices.
+The company is a respected Canadian specialist in cosmetics and in aesthetic devices.
 It sells Lux's Estheflash under its own brand as "Apilux Smart Pro").
-Dectro has communicated sales forecasts to Lux and has sold 11 devices since the product's launch.
+Thay have communicated sales forecasts to Lux and sold 11 devices since the product's launch.

-Unit selling price to Dectro is €13,138.
-Consumable sales are limited to replacement parts as Dectro will source most of its consumables from North America.
+Unit selling price to the company is $\in 13,138$.
+Consumable sales are limited to replacement parts as they will source most of its consumables from North America.

-Anticipated sales for Lux through this channel are estimated to be around €0.6 million in 2015 rising to €1 million Euros in 2018.
-Given Dectro's strong position in the market, these appear to be conservative assumptions (80 units per annum in 2018), leaving room for significant upsides.
+Anticipated sales for Lux through this channel are estimated to be around $\notin 0.6$ million in 2015 rising to $\notin 1$ million Euros in 2018.
+Given their strong position in the market, these appear to be conservative assumptions (80 units per annum in 2018), leaving room for significant upsides.